-DTF-620-I

-Application for Certification of a Qualified Emerging Technology Company
+DTF-620 Instructions for Form DTF-620 Application for Certification of a Qualified Emerging Technology Company

 General information

 This annual application for certification is filed with the Commissioner of Taxation and Finance to certify that the company named on the application is a qualified emerging technology company (QETC), as defined under section 3102-e(1)(c) of the Public Authorities Law (PAL).
 The term company includes, but is not limited to, corporations, partnerships, and limited liability companies (LLC).